Pay equity means equal pay for work of equal or comparable value, regardless of gender.

 The national gender pay gap is currently 16.2%, a decrease of 1.7 percentage points over the previous 12-month period1 and has hovered between 15% and 18% for the past two decades.2

-Equal Pay Day 2016 falls on 8 September, and marks the date of the additional time women would have to work on average since the previous financial year to make the same amount as men.
+In 2016 Equal Pay Day fell on 8 September, marking the date of the additional time women would have to work on average since the previous financial year to make the same amount as men.

 Lower wage rates mean lower lifetime earnings for women.
 The gender pay gap has implications for women's financial security, particularly in old age.